Historical Returns

 It's important to remember that these returns do not forecast future performance, and investing always comes with some risk.

-Calculating Historical Returns
+Calculation of Historical Returns

 Calculating these returns can be a valuable method to determine possible outlooks for a company's future performance.

-Below is a simple method to calculate the historical return, but the return can often be observed in stock quotes and with stock screeners.
+Below is a simple method to calculate the historical return, but the return can often be observed in stock quotes and stock screeners.

 While looking at the returns from a few years in the past can be valuable, it does not guarantee performance in the future.
-For example, a company could exceed expectations for a couple of years but then experience a downturn in their sector, causing profits to plummet.
+For example, a company could exceed expectations for a couple of years but then experience a downturn in its sector, causing profits to plummet.

 Taking these returns calculations with a grain of salt and continuing to do additional research to supplement your estimates is essential.